abrarShariar/Cpp-Phone/README.md

 # [Cpp-Phone](http://abrarshariar.github.io/Cpp-Phone/)
-A console based Software which have different features of a Phone.
+A console based Software which demostrates different features of a Phone.
 Entirely coded in C++.
 The Graphical inteface is built on SFML.

 Before running the software please read the [Documentation] (http://abrarshariar.github.io/cpp_phone_documentation/index.html)